Equivariant infinite loop space theory, the space level story: Preliminaries

-There is considerable confusion in the literature concerning the handling of basepoints.
-The category $\sT$ has two symmetric monoidal products, $\sma$ with unit $S^0$ and $\times$ with unit $\ast$.
-When enriching in $\sT$, we must use $\sma$ since we must use the closed structure given by the spaces $F(X,Y)$ of based maps, with basepoint given by $X\to \ast\to Y$.
-However, we sometimes use the forgetful functors $\sT\rtarr \sU$ and $G\sT \rtarr G\sU$ to forget basepoints in our enrichments, and implicitly we are then thinking about $\times$.
+Of course, the category $\sU_\ast$ has two symmetric monoidal products, $\sma$ with unit $S^0$ and $\times$ with unit $\ast$.
+When enriching in $\sU_{\ast}$, we must use $\sma$ since we must use the closed structure given by the spaces of based maps.
+However, we occasionally use the forgetful functors $\sU_{\ast}\rtarr \sU$ and $G\sU_{\ast} \rtarr G\sU$ to forget basepoints in our enrichments, and implicitly we are then thinking about $\times$.